iulianpro/shifts-manager/README.md

 * to be able to use the application on any device, at the desk of a desktop or laptop and on the move from the tablet or mobile;

 ### Website owner goals
 As I mentioned above the main purpose in the real world for which I designed this application was to provide the employer I currently work with an easy-to-understand and used tool for generating work shifts, thus replacing the use of excel for this.
+In addition, I intend to develop this application to bring much more functionality, to make it more complex, features that I will detail below.
+At the same time, this application can be transformed into a product that may in the future be marketed on the profile market.

 ### Strategy
 ### Scope
 ### Structure